About the Bank - Who We Are

 International Economic Cooperation: World Bank

 The WB is governed by the Boards of Governors, which consist of one Governor and one Alternate Governor appointed by each member country1.
 The Governors are usually represented by the country's Finance Minister or Central Bank Governor, and typically serve for a period of five years and may be reappointed.
 The powers of the Board of Governors are delegated to the Board of Directors, which consists of 25 Executive Directors.
 The Executive Directors represent a country or a group of countries that are appointed or elected to the position.
-The WB is currently headed by a President, Mr. David Malpass, from the United States who was appointed on 9 April 2019.
+The WB is currently headed by a President, Mr. Ajay Banga who was appointed on 2 June 2023.

 1If a country is a member of the IBRD and is also a member of the IFC or the IDA, then the appointed Governor and Alternate Governor serve ex-officio as the Governor and Alternate on the IFC and IDA Boards of Governors.
 They also serve as representatives of the country to the Administrative Council of the ICSID.
 The MIGA Governors and Alternates are appointed separately (Source: WB website).

-Representation.
+- Representation.
 The Philippines is represented in the WB through the Office of the Executive Director for Brazil, Colombia, Dominican Republic, Ecuador, Haiti, Panama, Philippines, Suriname, and Trinidad & Tobago (EDS15).
-The current Executive Director of EDS15 is
+The current Executive Director and Alternate Executive Director of EDS15 are Mr. Marcos V. Chiliatto from Brazil and Mr. Erwin D. Sta Ana from the Philippines, respectively.
+The Constituency actively engages in the decision-making process of the WBG Board with our countries’ individual and collective interests, as well as the Bank’s interest being our key concern.

 - The Philippines is a member of all the 5 institutions under the WB Group.
 The date of membership as well as the voting power, which is largely based on shareholdings (and subsequent periodic capital increases), is provided in the table below.